How to Recover Deleted Files From a Flash Drive

 To achieve the best recovery results when using data recovery software tools to recover accidentally deleted files, some preliminary steps should be taken.
 These are meant to protect the device from further data loss and give you the best chance of recovering your deleted files.

-Stop using the device
+Step 1: Stop using the USD drive

-It is vitally important that you stop using the device as soon as you suspect it has experienced data loss.
+It is vitally important that you stop using the flash drive as soon as you suspect it has experienced data loss.
 Failure to follow this advice can expose the drive to further data corruption and increase the possibility of overwriting lost files before they can be recovered.
 Once lost files are overwritten, they are gone for good.

-Disconnect the flash drive
+Step 2: Disconnect the flash drive

 put drive in read only mode